rblod/CMEMS_AGRIF/tools/SIREN/src/docsrc/2_quickstart.md

 cn_fileout = "PATH/runoff_out.nc"
 ~~~~~~~~~~~~~~~~~~

-@sa For more information about how to create initial state or other fields, see
+@sa For more information and options to create initial state or other fields, see
 create_restart.f90

 <!-- ######################################################################  -->